ontodev/robot/docs/extract.md

 * `copyTo` - the original annotation is kept in this case and the annotation value is copied to the given annotation property on the same subject.
 * `mapTo` - the original annotation property is replaced with the new annotation property.

-#### Annotating With Source Ontology
+### Annotating With Source Ontology

-Note that this option is currently only implemented with the MIREOT method for config files.
+Note that this option is currently only implemented with the MIREOT and simple methods for config files.

 If `! annotate-with-source` is not included, this defaults to `true`.

 If `annotate-with-source` is `true`, each extracted term will be annotated with `rdfs:isDefinedBy <source-ontology-iri>`.
 If the source ontology does not have an IRI, this annotation is not added.

-#### Terms and Parents
+### Terms and Parents

 The default parents can be replaced by specifying new parents for any of the arguments in `terms`, `lower-terms`, or `upper-terms`.
 The format is: